coderehan/Android-Security-Interview-Preparation/README.md

 http://api.example.com

-an attacker monitoring the network may potentially see the transmitted data.
+the communication is not protected by TLS.

 🎯 Interview answer

-«"For production APIs, I disable cleartext traffic and use HTTPS."»
+«"I disable cleartext traffic for production and use HTTPS for API communication."»

 ---